tg44/OctoPrint-Prometheus-Exporter/README.md

      - pip install "OctoPrint>=1.4.0rc1"
      - pip install -e .
      - octoprint serve --debug
+     - (on mac there could be a hidden "give me a root password" line)
  - a prometheus instance on port 9090
    - configured to pull the metrics from the octoprint
  - a grafana instance on port 3000